Cryptocurrency: Loss, theft, and fraud

-In February 2014, the world's largest Bitcoin exchange, Mt.
+In February 2014, the world's largest bitcoin exchange, Mt.
 Gox, declared bankruptcy.
-Likely due to theft, the company claimed that it had lost nearly 750,000 Bitcoins belonging to their clients.
-This added up to approximately 7% of all Bitcoins in existence, worth a total of $473 million.
+Likely due to theft, the company claimed that it had lost nearly 750,000 bitcoins belonging to their clients.
+This added up to approximately 7% of all bitcoins in existence, worth a total of $473 million.
 Mt.
 Gox blamed hackers, who had exploited the transaction malleability problems in the network.
-The price of a Bitcoin fell from a high of about $1,160 in December to under $400 in February.
+The price of a bitcoin fell from a high of about $1,160 in December to under $400 in February.

 On 21 November 2017, Tether announced that it had been hacked, losing $31 million in USDT from its core treasury wallet.

-On 7 December 2017, Slovenian cryptocurrency exchange Nicehash reported that hackers had stolen over $70M using a hijacked company computer.
+On 7 December 2017, Slovenian cryptocurrency exchange Nicehash reported that hackers had stolen over $70 million using a hijacked company computer.

 On 19 December 2017, Yapian, the owner of South Korean exchange Youbit, filed for bankruptcy after suffering two hacks that year.
 Customers were still granted access to 75% of their assets.

 In May 2018, Bitcoin Gold had its transactions hijacked and abused by unknown hackers.
-Exchanges lost an estimated $18m and Bitcoin Gold was delisted from Bittrex after it refused to pay its share of the damages.
+Exchanges lost an estimated $18m and bitcoin Gold was delisted from Bittrex after it refused to pay its share of the damages.

 On 13 September 2018, Homero Josh Garza was sentenced to 21 months of imprisonment, followed by three years of supervised release.
 Garza had founded the cryptocurrency startups GAW Miners and ZenMiner in 2014, acknowledged in a plea agreement that the companies were part of a pyramid scheme, and pleaded guilty to wire fraud in 2015.
-The U.S. Securities and Exchange Commission separately brought a civil enforcement action against Garza, who was eventually ordered to pay a judgment of $9.1 million plus $700,000 in interest.
+The SEC separately brought a civil enforcement action in the US against Garza, who was eventually ordered to pay a judgment of $9.1 million plus $700,000 in interest.
 The SEC's complaint stated that Garza, through his companies, had fraudulently sold "investment contracts representing shares in the profits they claimed would be generated" from mining.

-In January 2018, Japanese exchange Coincheck reported that hackers had stolen $530M worth of cryptocurrencies.
+In January 2018, Japanese exchange Coincheck reported that hackers had stolen cryptocurrency worth $530 million.

-In June 2018, South Korean exchange Coinrail was hacked, losing over $37M worth of cryptos.
-The hack worsened an already ongoing cryptocurrency selloff by an additional $42 billion.
+In June 2018, South Korean exchange Coinrail was hacked, losing over $37 million in crypto.
+The hack worsened a cryptocurrency selloff by an additional $42 billion.